red-jet/CAN/README.md

 Simulation setup and result screenshot has been added in each folder for refference.
 CAPL script can be found with *.can extension.

-Software  : VECTOR
+Software tool : VECTOR 's CANoe
 Lisence       : Demo